Ryize/CourseMC/README.md

 python3 manage.py runserver
 ```

-> Technologies used in the project: Python 3, PyTelegramBotApi, pydub, requests, os.
+> Technologies used in the project: Python 3, Django, djangorestframework.